AjaniBilby/BNF-parser/readme.md

 ### Compile

-Given a `SyntaxNode` tree generated from the BNF pre-initialized parser it can generate a new parser.
+The `Compile` function is given a `SyntaxNode` tree generated from the pre-initialized `BNF` parser - from which it can generate a new parser.

 ```ts
 function Compile(tree: SyntaxNode): Parser